TheVikkodamus/DETHKrawl-GB/docs/zine.md

   - On a failure, the attack hits.
   - Roll any available **Damage Reduction**, subtract from incoming damage.

+#### Optional: Quicker Combat

+To speed up combat and keep the flow brutal and unpredictable, you can skip initiative entirely and resolve both offense and defense in a single moment.

+**How it works:**

+1. **Roll a die equal to the number of players at the table** (e.g., `d4`, `d6`, etc.).
+   Count clockwise from the GM’s left.
+The result determines **which player takes their turn next**.

+2. That player rolls **two different-colored d20s**:
+   - One die is their **attack** roll (targeting an enemy)
+   - One die is their **defense** roll (to avoid the incoming attack this round)

+3. The GM narrates the action, weaving both dice into the outcome:
+   - What the player attempts
+   - What the enemy does in response

+4. **Resolve both rolls**:
+   - If **attack ≥ DR**, the player hits their target — roll damage.
+   - If **defense ≥ DR**, the player avoids the enemy’s attack.
+   - If **attack fails**, the enemy may counterattack or reposition (GM's discretion).
+   - If **defense fails**, the player is hit — roll damage and apply armor reduction.

+> Both rolls happen simultaneously, keeping the rhythm tight and dramatic.
+One roll, two sides of the blade.

 ---

 ### Criticals & Fumbles